MohamedHamed12/php-i18n-extension/README.md

 ### Wrong translations appearing?

 - The extension auto-detects the current module from your file path
-- Ensure your file is inside: `mod/modules/{module}/view/templates/`
+- Ensure your file is inside

 ### Performance issues?